 While your drinking water meets EPA's standard for arsenic, it does contain very low levels of arsenic.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-EPA continues to research the health effects of low levels of arsenic which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
+EPA continues to research the health effects of low levels of arsenic which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin detect levels.
+The District and its staff are dedicated to providing the highest quality of dependable drinking water.